Sondos-Mohamed-Said/Sales-Data-Analysis-using-Excel/README.md

 - **Sales Trends:** A significant increase in sales was observed during the holiday season.

 ## Files Included
-1. `sales_data.csv` - The cleaned dataset for analysis.
+1. `Sample - Superstore .csv` - The cleaned dataset for analysis.
-2. `sales_analysis.xlsx` - Includes pivot tables and charts for detailed analysis.
+2. `Sample - Superstore .xlsx` - Includes pivot tables and charts for detailed analysis.
 3. `dashboard_visuals/` - A folder containing images of the dashboards.

 ## How to Use